tbielawa/bitmath/docsite/source/real_life_examples.rst

 Printing Human-Readable File Sizes in Python
 ********************************************

-In a Python script or intrepreter we may wish to print out file sizes in something other than bytes (which is what ``os.path.getsize`` returns).
+In a Python script or interpreter we may wish to print out file sizes in something other than bytes (which is what ``os.path.getsize`` returns).
 We can use ``bitmath`` to do that too: